Latest Tweet @Steamcast

 About Steamcast

-Steamcast is a fan-made podcast that hosts discussions about Valve and Steam, but also a wide range of gaming related subjects such as video game digital distribution, the art and design of video games and other topical video game related subjects.
+Steamcast was a fan-made podcast that hosted discussions about Valve and Steam, but also a wide range of gaming related subjects such as video game digital distribution, the art and design of video games and other topical video game related subjects.

 (Above) The original logo used for the first few episodes, which was accompanied by a green and brown website colour scheme.